krgamestudios/MERN-template/README.md

 4. Run `cp .envdev .env` and enter your details into the `.env` file
 5. Execute `npm run dev`
 6. Navigate to `http://localhost:3001` in your web browser
+7. Repeat this process for each microservice (linked above)

 # Features List